-If you’re on the look out for child-friendly activities to keep the kids happy this Easter school holiday, you’ve come to the right place.
-We’ve rounded up the best special events and nationwide diary dates to keep the little ones in good spirits for the two week break.
+If you’re on the look out for child-friendly activities to keep the kids happy this May half term school holiday, you’ve come to the right place.
+We’ve rounded up the best special events and nationwide diary dates to keep the little ones in good spirits for the week-long break.

 The Eden Project Weather Maker

 How do you prepare for the weather in Britain?
 Make your own, of course!
 The Weather Maker is part of the Rainforest Canopy Walkway at the Eden Project in Cornwall, enabling everyone to explore the world’s largest indoor rainforest from the treetops.
 Tropical rainstorms and a wobbly rope bridge in the cloudy treetops; sounds like a welcome break from the UK autumn climate… edenproject.com

 What’s on in the country?
 The Culture Diary will tell you…

 Digital Detox for all the Family at Wilderness

 If you’re all suffering from screen-fatigue, take the family to Wilderness this May half term.
 Wilderness, a 5,000-acre private estate, is home to fully-serviced properties from luxury manors, country houses, farmhouses and cottages, and is the perfect location for a group digital detox to enjoy time together.
 Activites on offer include archery, scavenger hunts and bonfire experiences.
 All properties on the estate are within cycling distance of one another, the Pashley bikes provided are the perfect way to discover the grounds and local wildlife.
 Take to the Wilderness waters in complimentary rowing boats and sail around Sibton Park lake, then make fish the dish of the day and cast rods out into the water to take supper home.
 From £459 a night, wildernessreserve.com